 The written part of this second final exam will have a maximum mark of 5 points (out of 10), and it will have the same characteristics than the first summons' final exam.
-The additional tests regarding the ongoing assessment will take place in the computers romm, and this part of the exam consists of theoretical and practical exercises that will be solved with the aid of Mathematica program.

-WARNING: In order to pass the course in this second summons, the two following minimal marks are again needed:

-- Ongoing assessment: 2.5 points out of 5.

-- Total mark (ongoing assessment + final exam): 5 points out of 10.
+The additional tests regarding the ongoing assessment will take place in the computers room, and this part of the exam consists of theoretical and practical exercises that will be solved with the aid of Mathematica program.
+In order to pass the course in this second summons is again needed that the total mark (ongoing assessment + final exam): 5 points out of 10.